 Because it is not a residency certificate, the dual endorsement requirement does not apply to the emergency certificate.
 Candidates need to complete the dual endorsement requirement to obtain a residency certificate.
 A program provider could follow this process to recommend a candidate.

 - If a candidate has met all program completion requirements with the exception of one or more of the assessment requirements, the program could recommend the candidate for the emergency certificate.
-For the emergency certificate, a program could recommend in a single endorsement only, including special education, early childhood special education, English language learner, bilingual education, or science.
+For the emergency certificate, a program could recommend in a single endorsement only, including English language learner, bilingual education, or science.

 - Once a candidate has completed all requirements for program completion, including all the assessment requirements, the program can recommend the candidate for a residency certificate.